zulip/zulip/help/manage-user-groups.md

 {end_tabs}

-## Configure who can manage user groups
+## Configure who can administer all user groups

 {!admin-only.md!}

-You can configure who can manage groups in your organization.
-Guests can never manage user groups, even if they belong to a group that has permissions to do so.
+You can configure who can administer all user groups in your organization.
+Guests can never administer user groups, even if they belong to a group that has permissions to do so.

-In addition, you can [give users permission](#configure-group-permissions) to manage a specific group.
+In addition, you can [give users permission](#configure-group-permissions) to administer a specific group.

 {start_tabs}